Kern County Lyft Accident Lawyers

 Rideshare vehicles must undergo smog and climate emission tests and thorough inspections every 12 months or after reaching 50,000 miles, whichever comes first.
 When logged in on the rideshare app, drivers must also display their Lyft decals on the front and rear passenger-side windshields.

 Furthermore, Lyft drivers must maintain the minimum auto insurance policy requirements for bodily injury and property damage.
-Meanwhile, Lyft must have $1 million in insurance coverage for accidents after drivers accept ride requests or while actively transporting passengers.
+Meanwhile, Lyft must have a certain amount of insurance coverage for accidents after drivers accept ride requests or while actively transporting passengers.

 Employment Status